Jason R. Factor’s practice focuses on tax matters.

 Various limited partners in private investment funds and private equity co-investments, including OTPP, Temasek, BNP, and to sponsors of feeder funds.

 Advises private equity clients in the structuring of their investments and in related financing transactions for investors and portfolio companies, including:

-Warburg Pincus in numerous transactions, including its acquisitions of Duravant, CityMD, Gabriel Brothers, Hygiena, Sterigenics, Wencor Group, Crossmark, and Endurance International; its acquisition and sale of Electronic Fund Source; the merger of equals of its portfolio company Universal Services of America with AlliedBarton; and the financing for CityMD’s acquisition of STAT Health.
+Warburg Pincus in numerous transactions, including its acquisitions of Duravant, CityMD, Gabriel Brothers, Hygiena, Sterigenics, Wencor Group, Crossmark, and Endurance International; its acquisition and sale of Electronic Fund Source; the merger of equals of its portfolio company Universal Services of America with AlliedBarton; and the financing for CityMD’s acquisitions of Summit Medical and STAT Health.

 Temasek in various investments, including its acquisition of a majority stake in Global Healthcare Exchange.